 The Affordable Housing Fund was created by the State Legislature in 2018 through the transfer of operations of the West Virginia Affordable Housing Trust Fund (WVAHTF) to the Fund effective June 8, 2018.
-The Legislation maintains those funds for its original purpose in support of much-needed affordable housing.
-The Affordable Housing Fund's purpose is to provide funding for both technical assistance and housing assistance to non-profits and government entities to encourage stronger partnerships, collaboration and greater involvement of local communities in meeting housing needs in the State.
+The Affordable Housing Fund's purpose is to provide funding for both technical assistance and housing assistance to 501(C)(3) non-profits, public housing authorities and government entities to encourage stronger partnerships, collaboration and greater involvement of local communities in meeting housing needs in the State.
 The Affordable Housing Fund receives a fee of twenty dollars on the transfer of real property and on the sale of factory-built homes by licensed dealers and is restricted by State statute.
-The transfer fees are required to be set aside in a special purpose account for the sole purpose of continuing the activities of the WVAHTF for the sole benefit of governments, 501(c)(3) non-profits and public housing authorities.
+The transfer fees are required to be set aside in a special purpose account for the sole benefit of the WVAHTF.

 The Land Development Program was established by the Act in 1973 with a \$2,000,000 appropriation from the State Legislature from which the Fund can make below-market interest rate loans to developers to acquire and improve land for residential housing and non-residential construction.
-The Land Development Program includes the West Virginia Property Rescue Initiative Program and is restricted by State statute.
+The Land Development Program includes the West Virginia